 4. Accessions to repositories

-Each year The National Archives contacts approximately 250 of the major collecting institutions in the British Isles in order to discover which major and unusual accessions have been received.
-This information is added to the indexes to the NRA.
+Each year The National Archives contacts over 250 of the major collecting institutions in the British Isles in order to discover which major and unusual accessions have been received.
+This information is added to Discovery, our catalogue.
 It is also edited and used to produce a number of thematic digests, including one relating to labour history.
 The digests are made available online and distributed for publication in a number of learned journals and newsletters.
 Further information about accessions is available on our website.

 The following list includes some of the repositories and institutions that hold important archival collections relating to the history of the labour movement.